Updated October 26, 2023

-Human Resource Management is an organizational function that concentrates on staffing/recruiting, managing and directing the people who work for a company.
-The human Resource (HR) department deals with employee benefits, compensation, performance and reward management, wellness, safety, organizational development, employee relations, motivation, etc. HRD plays a significant and strategic role in managing people as well as workplace culture.
+Human Resource Management is an organizational function that concentrates on staffing/recruiting, managing, and directing the people who work for a company.
+The Human Resources (HR) department deals with employee benefits, compensation, performance and reward management, wellness, safety, organizational development, employee relations, motivation, etc. HRD plays a significant and strategic role in managing people as well as workplace culture.
 It can hugely contribute to a company’s growth and stability if implemented effectively.
 It is said to be a process of bringing organizations and people altogether in order to meet the goals of both.
 In this topic, we are going to learn about the Principles of Human Resource Management.

 Human Resource Management is an umbrella term that is being used to describe the management as well as the development of the employees in an organization.
-It designs various management systems in order to ensure that employee talent is used efficiently and effectively to accomplish the organizational goals.
+It designs various HR tools in order to ensure that employee talent is used efficiently and effectively to accomplish organizational goals.

 The most important resource a company has is the manpower (people who work for the company).
 The biggest task is to manage people effectively.
 This is considered to be the key to organizational success.

 Human Resource Development is the backbone of the organization as it deals with each and every aspect of the employees.
 It is multidisciplinary, i.e. it applies most of Law, Psychology, Sociology, and Economics disciplines.

 Nature of HRM

 - Human Resource Management is pervasive in nature because it is there in all enterprises.

 - It focuses on the results rather than focusing on the rules and regulations.